adamfowleruk/mlnodejabber/README.md

 Current feature set:
  - DONE help, login commands
  - STARTED search <query> command
+ - DONE support for multiple 'voices' (or locales) - voice command

 Future versions
  - list -> All named alerts you are subscribed to